montesinodev/expense-tracker/README.md

 * Professional deployment practices

-🤝 Contributing
+## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check issues page.
+Feel free to check the [issues](https://github.com/montesinodev/expense-tracker/issues) page.

-⭐ Star this repo if you found it helpful!
+## ⭐ Star this repo if you found it helpful!